 TMDL Implementation

-TMDL implementation for contaminated sites is required when reductions are assigned to these loadings in a TMDL.
-MD and DC currently have not assigned reductions within a PCB TMDL.
-VA has identified contaminated sites that require reductions in order to achieve a TMDL, however an implementation plan has not been developed to address these reductions.
+TMDL implementation includes remediation of contaminated sites, which is often the responsibility of the site owner.This is critically important when reductions are assigned toloads originating from contaminated sites.
+MD and DC currently have not assigned reductions specific to contaminated sites within existing PCB TMDLs.
+VA has identified contaminated sites that require remediation in order to achieve a TMDL, however an implementation plan has not been developed to address these reductions.

 Contaminated Site Assessment & Remediation